-See within the "Full computable income" the section on “ Variation in inventories ” as well as the registration and valuation standard 10 of the General Accounting Plan, approved by Royal Decree 1514/2007, of November 16 (BOE of the 20th), dedicated to the valuation of stocks.
+See within the "Full computable income" the section on “ Variation in inventories ” as well as the registration and valuation standard 10 of the General Accounting Plan, approved by Royal Decree 1514/2007, of November 16 (BOE of November 20), dedicated to the valuation of inventories.
 Also see the Resolution of April 14, 2015, of the Institute of Accounting and Audit of Accounts, which establishes criteria for determining the cost of production.

 c.
 Other operating consumption

 This will include the consumption of other supplies (other than goods and raw materials) intended for the production process or used in the provision of services (incorporable elements and assemblies, fuel, spare parts, various materials, containers, packaging, office supplies, etc.).

 Incorporable elements and assemblies are understood to be those normally manufactured outside the company and acquired by it to incorporate them into its production without subjecting them to transformation.

 In the case of fuels, only the consumption of energy materials that can be stored will be included.

 Spare parts are parts intended to be assembled in facilities, equipment or machines to replace similar ones.

 Miscellaneous materials are understood to mean other consumer materials that must not be incorporated into the manufactured product.